Scenarios are how you control assistant behavior in Akapulu. When you start a conversation, the scenario provides:Documentation Index

 Add tools and transitions

-- Click + Add function at the bottom of the node.
+- Back in the scenario editor, click + Add function at the bottom of the Planning Phase node.

 - In the pop up modal, open the RAG Tool tab.

-- Select your desired knowledge base, then create the RAG function with:
+- Select your knowledge base, then create the RAG function with:

 - Name: